Blue

 See the jacket at the Shared Threads exhibition

-Visit The Big Blue Denim Jacket and other embroidered textile works inspired by The Red Dress at Oakwell Hall's Shared Threas exhibition this winter.
+Visit The Big Blue Denim Jacket and other embroidered textile works inspired by The Red Dress at Oakwell Hall's Shared Threads exhibition this winter.
 The free exhibition is open weekends 12 noon to 4:00pm from Saturday 22nd November 2025 - Sunday 4th January 2026.

 📍 Oakwell Hall, Nutter Lane, Birstall, West Yorkshire, WF17 9LG